 - BA or BS in Physics with Master's Level Coursework for Secondary Teacher Certification

-- BS in Secondary Education with Emphasis in Physics
+- BS in Secondary Education with Emphasis in Physics (offered through the College of Education)

 Students seeking to major in physics are first designated as ‘pre-physics majors’ until they have completed both PHYSICS 2111 and PHYSICS 2112 or equivalent courses.
 Upon successful completion of PHYSICS 2111 and PHYSICS 2112 with grades of C or better, students will be allowed to declare physics as their major.
 Each of these courses must be completed successfully within two attempts.